Immaannn2222/holbertonschool-zero_day/README.md

-A preface and and an interaction to optimize this code
+A preface and and an interaction space  to optimize this code